 Have you ever been in charge and wondered how you could be more effective?
-The Leadership Breakfast Series, in partnership with Lurie Besikof Lapidius, LLP, is a monthly breakfast forum for business leaders to learn and explore a variety of dynamics impacting leadership.
+The Leadership Breakfast Series, in partnership with the ROI series at Lurie Besikof Lapidius, LLP, is a monthly breakfast forum to learn and explore a variety of dynamics impacting leadership.
 Some of the past topics are: "Reducing Conflict in the Workplace – A Different Approach," "Motivate through Leadership" and "Building High Performance Cultures: One Person at a Time."
-Speakers are experienced, knowledgeable professionals who engage the participants through their presentation and open dialogue.
-The seminars offer an opportunity to network with like-minded leaders, from sole proprietors to Fortune 500 company staff.
+Speakers are experienced, knowledgeable professionals who will engage you through their presentation and open dialogue.
+Network with like-minded leaders, from sole proprietors to Fortune 500 company staff.
 For schedule and registration information, visit the Lurie Besikof Lapidius, LLP website, fax your information to (612) 377-1325 or call (612) 381-8768.

-A partnership has been formed to provide educational opportunities for the community and Saint Mary’s students.
-This collaborative effort with the Minnesota Trade Office, the Hendrickson Institute for Ethical Leadership and the Schools of Business and Technology results in joint programs that educate on topics of international trade and other business topics.
+If you look outside the U.S.A. for business opportunities, join us for educational sessions sponsored through a collaborative effort with the Minnesota Trade Office, the Hendrickson Institute for Ethical Leadership and Saint Mary’s University Schools of Business and Technology.
+Learn about international trade and other business topics.
 Seminars include “Connecting the Dots on Incoterms: From Contract Negotiation, Through Delivery and Payment” and “The Export Process: An Introduction to Exporting.”
 The Minnesota Trade Office also supports the Hendrickson Forum Seminar by providing top-notch speakers.
 Check the Minnesota Trade Office Calendar.